nbyinfinity/s3-sql-search/README.md

 ### 🔒 **Security & Reliability**
 - **Role-Based Access Control (RBAC)**: Application access is managed through Snowflake roles, ensuring only authorized users can use the search interface
-- **File-Level Access Control**: Restrict which users can view or download specific files using row-level security policies *(Not implemented - can be added based on requirements)*
+- **File-Level Access Control**: Optional row-level security to restrict file access by user or role using configurable access policies
 - **Pre-Signed URLs**: Secure file downloads without exposing AWS credentials
 - **Audit Trail**: Complete logging of all file searches and user activities via Snowflake query history
 - **Enterprise-Grade**: Built on Snowflake and AWS for maximum reliability